 Students applying to attend the Irish Archaeology Field School (hereafter IAFS) field school agree to the following terms and conditions**:

-Students must be aged 18 years or older on their first day of their participation in the Irish Archaeology Field School programme.
+Students must be aged 18 years or older on their first day of their participation in the Irish Archaeology Field School (IAFS) 2018 program.

-All students will be required to read and agree to the programme safety statement.
-All direction given on site by IAFS personnel must be complied with.
+All students will be required to program undergo a program safety orientation.
+All safety direction given on site by IAFS personnel must be complied with.

 Students are required to behave in a safe manner at all times, bearing in mind their own personal safety, and that of their fellow students and colleagues in Ireland.

 Work in an outdoor environment may expose you to plants and animal species that can cause injury or illness including (and not limited to):

 - plants – stinging nettles, thistles, thorn bushes

 - biting/stinging insects -midges, ticks, bees, wasps, mosquitoes

 - bacteria or viruses from soils, insect bites, poor hygiene – leptospirosis, Lyme disease, tetanus